Frequently Asked Questions

 A survey has been conducted for the project reach to support design and to document existing channel slopes, boulder configuration, channel width, jump heights, pool depths, bed material, and flow characteristics (i.e., velocity and depth).
 The survey included low altitude aerial photography from a unmanned aerial vehicle (UAV) to generate a point cloud and high resolution georectified aerial image, ground-base simultaneous localization and mapping (SLAM) of selected areas to map overhangs and sieves between boulders not captured through aerial photogrammetry, single beam sonar for bathymetry of large areas below the water surface, and a total station survey of the channel thalweg, hydraulic controls, and to provide a unique ID for large individual boulders.

 In addition to the pre-construction survey of the project reach, at least one reference reach has been identified and surveyed.
-The reference reach was selected because fish are known to pass, albeit difficult.
+The reference reach was selected because fish are known to pass, albeit with difficulty.
 The reference reach survey was less robust than the project reach survey but sufficient enough to determine the channel slope, channel width, jump heights, pool depths, bed material, and flow characteristics.
 The resulting metrics from the reference reach will be used during the design process following a stream simulation design approach where conditions within the design reach are intended to provide similar or better passage conditions when compared to the reference reach.
 As part of the design process, the selected project design criteria will be presented and compared to existing regulatory design criteria.

 How sustainable is this project’s design?

 The overall design of this project is to mimic existing fish passage conditions downstream of the project following a stream simulation approach.
 This approach is intended to not only create fish passage conditions similar to channel reaches within Big Chico Creek where fish are known to pass but to also mimic the sustainability of those reaches.
-For the proposed design approach, it is possible that boulder movement may occur due to seismic or hydraulic forces, but the resulting outcome with respect to fish passage will likely be benign because manmade infrastructure (the existing fish ladder) will no longer be present nor will fish passage design be dependent on a boulder to remain in place.
-Utilizing the natural materials of the creek channel instead of the existing approach of installing concrete fish ladders will eliminate the negative effects of introducing concrete into the creek and reduce the need for maintenance and repair of the fish ladder structures.
+For the proposed design approach, boulder movement may occur due to seismic or hydraulic forces, but the resulting outcome with respect to fish passage will likely be benign because manmade infrastructure (the existing fish ladder) will no longer be present nor will fish passage design be dependent on a boulder to remain in place.
+Utilizing the natural materials of the creek channel instead of the existing approach of installing concrete fish ladders will eliminate the negative effects of introducing concrete into the creek and reduce the need for maintenance and repair of the step-pool structures.

 What is the timeline for this project?